 Cut the twill tape the correct length to fit in the corner of your duvet.
-I cut mine at about 4.5″ to go around the snaps on our duvet (they are for snapping the layers together for maximum warmth).
+I cut mine at about 4.5″ to go around the snaps on our duvet (they are for snapping the layers together for more warmth).

 I went over mine 6 or 7 times because I wanted to give it strength when the duvet is trying to slide away from me in the duvet cover.

-You will sew a piece of this tape into each of the four corners of your duvet.
+Sew a piece of this tape into each of the four corners of your duvet.

 Pin 2 of your pieces of twill tape into the inside of your duvet cover near the corner.

-Sew the twill tape into place.
-Sew in the space between the seam and the edge of your duvet so you don’t change the shape of your duvet cover.
+Pro Tip: Sew in the space between the seam and the edge of your duvet so you don’t change the shape of your duvet cover.

 Tie the two together to hold them in place.

 Of course, you will want to hide the twill tape in the duvet, but I thought this was a pretty picture, so I decided to show it to you.

 I can’t tell you how excited I am to have completed this project!
 It was a very simple project that if you know how to sew, even a tiny bit, you can complete.

-I have no idea why IKEA doesn’t sell the duvets and duvet covers with this feature already in them, but since they don’t this was a very inexpensive and easy fix.
+I have no idea why IKEA doesn’t sell the duvets covers and inserts with this feature already in them, but since they don’t this was a very inexpensive and easy fix.